vezzolter/DSA/README.md

 - If you have any suggestions or ideas, please reach out via email, GitHub, LinkedIn or Telegram.
 - If you want to contribute code or other resources, please try to keep the existing style guidelines.
 - Please respect both your and mine time and effort.

----
-**Backlog:**
-1. Algorithms: Decide how to structure analysis section of the RNG - it has interesting characteristics to test out: period, distribution, predictability, etc.